AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 functions" that the pin can take on, if needed.
 The alternate functions allow a given pin to do more than act as a single discrete I/O pin.
 For example, a pin could be connected to the incoming lines of a USART.
-We use the configuration routine to apply the specific code representing the alternate function required for our application.
+We use the configuration routine to apply the specific 4-bit code representing the alternate function required for our application.

-These 16 4-bit alternate function code fields are contiguous in the register (hence memory) so we can represent them as an array with a total size of 64-bits (i.e., 16 times 4).
+These 16 4-bit alternate function fields are contiguous in the register (hence memory) so we can represent them as an array with a total size of 64-bits (i.e., 16 times 4).
 In the C version this array has as two components of type :c:`uint32_t` so it must compute where the